Ivan-Shaml/docker-free/README.md

 1. Install docker engine inside WSL (Ubuntu) by following the [guide from Docker Inc.](https://docs.docker.com/engine/install/ubuntu).
 1. Post-installation:   `sudo usermod -aG docker $USER`
 1. Logout of your Ubuntu shell and login in again.
 You should now be a member of the `docker` group.
    This can be verified with the `groups` command.
-This means you want have to use sudo everytime you want to use the `docker` command in
+This means you don't have to use sudo everytime you want to use the `docker` command in
    Ubuntu.